vascovrodrigues6/vascovrodrigues6.github.io/content/hero/index.md

 subtitle: 'Keen on exploring new things!'
 buttonText: 'Contact Me'
 ---
-Ambitious AI Researcher based in Porto,Portugal with over 2 years of experience in applying AI in solving business problems through analysis, planning and experimentation.
-Recognized for academic excellence, I hold a Merit Award and was ranked 2nd overall in my MSc in Computer Software Engineering: Information and Knowledge Systems from [ISEP](https://www.isep.ipp.pt/).
-Currently looking to make the jump to a Data Science or Machine Learning Engineer position where i can continue honing my current skills and learn new ones to help drive business success.
+Ambitious Data Scientist with 3+ years of experience developing AI‑driven solutions that boost revenue, process efficiency, and customer engagement.
+Proven success in predictive modeling, MLOps, and automation, including enhancing loans outbound sales by 2.5x and production by 308%, and leading federated model integrations.
+Skilled in machine learning, data‑driven decision‑ making, and AI product lifecycle, with a passion for solving complex business challenges through analysis and experimentation.

-Currently working as an AI Researcher at [GECAD](https://www.gecad.isep.ipp.pt/GECAD/Pages/Presentation/Home.aspx).
+Currently working as a Data Scientsq at [Universo Sonae | Bankinter](https://universo.pt/institucional/).